circle-blues.png

 Novel Respiratory Viruses

 Our testing shows multiple MOAs and efficacy against the major influenza and other viruses.
-We believe that clinical trials will support use as a universal therapy and prophylaxis against endemic and novel respiratory viruses, including emerging threats of pandemic potential and bioweapons.
+We believe that clinical trials will support use as a front line therapy and prophylaxis against endemic and novel respiratory viruses, including emerging threats of pandemic potential and bioweapons.
 We are discussing further development with the U.S. military and other government agencies.

 Florescence-based activity assays show that TA (in a concentration only 1/4 the concentration proposed for the nasal spray) completely inhibited the activity of TMPRSS2 and human airway trypsin-like protease (HAT aka TMPRSS11D), which are essential for the replication of many of the respiratory viruses, including SARS-CoV-2.
 In addition, TA partly inhibited multiple other proteases, and inhibited the ACE2-spike protein connection by at least 60% in a Surface Plasmon Resonance (SPR) assay.